-In a typical agile organization, every functional reporting line has a leader, but that person’s role is not day-to-day oversight, work approvals, or micromanagement.
-A chapter leader must let go of a day-to-day focus and instead focus on building up the right capabilities and people, equipping them with tools and skills to deliver functional results, and ensuring that they’re deployed to the right value-creation opportunities.
-Those opportunities might involve long-term roles in supporting the business but more often involve assignment to small, independent squads.
+A chapter leader focuses on building up the right capabilities and people, equipping them with tools and skills to deliver functional results, and ensuring they're deployed to the right value-creation opportunities.
+Those opportunities might involve long-term roles in supporting the business but more often involve assignments to small, independent squads.

-Instead of overseeing the work if these squad members closely, chapter leaders work with feedback from tribe leaders, team members and other colleagues to evaluate their performance.
+Instead of overseeing the work of these squad members closely, chapter leaders work with feedback from tribe leaders, team members, and other colleagues to evaluate their performance.
 They rely on the same input as they continue to build and develop the right capabilities and assign the right resources to agile squads.

 2. The Tribe Leader

-Being a tribe leader requires leadership and a strategic perspective, and it takes a cross-functional and profit-and-loss viewpoint.
+Being a tribe leader requires leadership and a strategic perspective.
+It also takes a cross-functional and profit-and-loss viewpoint.
 It’s not about owning the people working for the tribe or managing their day-to-day work.
 It’s about making the right business decisions, implementing the right strategies, and managing goals and priorities.

 3. The Squad Leader

-Additionally, squad leaders provide coaching and feedback as well as inspiration to team members.
-They also report on progress to tribe leaders.
-They provide input on the development and performance of team members to relevant chapter leaders as well.
+Additionally, squad leaders provide coaching, feedback, and inspiration to team members.
+They also report on progress to tribe leaders and provide input on the development and performance of team members to relevant chapter leaders as well.